Back in April 2019, I gave a presentation at Strata AI on a prototype API

 Here, I apply the Point-Wise Mutual Information (PMI) method in the trigrams function.
 In the nltk documentation, it references, "Scores ngrams by pointwise mutual information, as in Manning and Schutze 5.4", which Googled here to Stanford University's keystone publication: January 7, 1999 Christopher Manning & Hinrich Schütze.

 "This type of mutual information, which we introduced in Section 2.2.3, is roughly a measure of how much one word tells us about the other, a notion that we will make more precise shortly."
 However, after reading the Section 5.4, it seems that PMI doesn't work well with low volumes of documents.
 It works better when there are lots (the example cites 23,000) of documents.
 Per the article, "None of the measures we have seen works very well for low-frequency events.
-But there is evidence that sparseness is a particularly difficult problem for mutual information."
+But there is evidence that sparseness is a particularly difficult problem

 In this case, the positive reviews include 2,888 reviews, and the negative reviews include 303 reviews.
 It's also worth noting that trigrams work better with a large set of text documents, as well.